 Section 10.
 Special Meetings.
 The Corporation shall call a special meeting upon the written request of either the President or one-third (1/3) of the Board.
 If the Board fails to select a place for the special Board meeting, it shall be held at Corporation’s registered office.
 Special meetings may occur through remote communication pursuant to Section 317A.231 of the Minnesota Statutes, if desired.

 Section 11.
 Notice.
 Written notice, including the date, time, and place of the meeting, shall be provided to each Director at least five (5) calendar days in advance of the meeting.
 Notice shall not be provided more than sixty (60) calendar days in advance of the meeting.
-This notice shall be given personally, by mail, e-mail, telephone or facsimile.
+This notice shall be given personally, by mail, e-mail, or telephone.

 Section 12.
 Quorum.
 At all meetings of the Board of Directors, fifty-one percent (51%) or greater of active Directors shall constitute a quorum for the transaction of all authorized business.
 If fifty-one percent (51%) or greater of active Directors are not present, no voting may commence.
 The acts of the majority of the Directors present at a meeting at which quorum exists shall be the acts of the Board of Directors of Corporation.